MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/readme.md

-# AZ-140: Configuring and Operating Windows Virtual Desktop
+# AZ-140: Configuring and Operating Microsoft Azure Virtual Desktop

 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)